MikeBild/graphql-pouch/README.md

 graphql-pouch -h
 ```

+Check out the [CMS example](https://github.com/MikeBild/graphql-pouch/tree/master/example/cms-relay) for a demo of GraphQL-Pouch, Relay and React in action.

 ## Benefits

 GraphQL-Pouch uses the joint benefits of PouchDB and GraphQL to provide a number of key benefits.